hybridsjs/hybrids/docs/store/typescript.md

 # Store TypeScript Support

-To define the store model in TypeScript create an interface and use it with `Model<V>` type:
+To define the store model in TypeScript, create an interface and use it with the `Model<V>` type:

 ```typescript
 import { store, Model } from "hybrids";